The Story: The British Silk Collection

 Liberty London’s British Silk Collection celebrates our long-standing love affair with homegrown artisanship.
 Printed onto pure silk twill at a historic textile mill in England, the all-new ties and pocket squares feature vintage Liberty designs drawn from the factory’s own private archive.

-The factory is based in Macclesfield, Chester – the ancestral home of British silk production.
+The factory is based in Macclesfield, Cheshire – the ancestral home of British silk production.
 Having worked with them for several decades, here we delve into the fascinating story behind our new collection.

 At Liberty we have always been proud to work with the finest British talents in arts and craftsmanship – and so deep-rooted is our connection with Adamley that the mill even holds its own private collection of Liberty print designs.
 Untouched since the ‘70s, the archive has been revisited for the very first time for the British Silk Collection.
 The Liberty London team hand-picked a series of prints from this pristine capsule of vintage designs, which were then recoloured into modern interpretations.